 enough for me.

-in 1999.
-Some attendees came primarily as Lone Ranger fans but left learning a great deal about
+weekend in 1999.
+Some attendees came primarily as Lone Ranger fans but left learning a great

-lines I had written was one of the highlights of my involvement with OTR.
-It was all I could do to
+reading lines I had written was one of the highlights of my involvement with OTR.
+It was all I could

-remember whether I was reading lines for Squire Skimp or Abner.
+do to remember whether I was reading lines for Squire Skimp or Abner.
 What an experience!
-Tim Hollis
+Tim

 familiar gunshots and clopping the "pounding hoof beats" of the Great Horse Silver!
 Mr. Foy had